RAFAEL

 SuperRare Labs (2021-2023)

-Developed seasonal campaign strategy and narrative frameworks that helped reframe crypto art during a volatile market, aligning collector psychology, platform incentives, and broader economic context.
-Messaging such as “Spend Less on Your Art” and “Never Been a Better Time to Collect” reflected deep audience insight and platform fluency.
+Led campaign strategy and narrative frameworks that reframed crypto art, aligning collector psychology, platform incentives, and broader economic context; messages like “Spend Less on Your Art” and “Never Been a Better Time to Collect” leveraged deep audience insight and platform fluency.

 Creative Producer